-You will be on the tail end of Sockeye's and the very front end of Silvers for the Kenai.
+You will be on the tail end of Sockeye's and the very front end of Silver fishing on the Kenai River.
 The Anchor might be a better option for early Silvers per your timing.
-You might look into a flight across the inlet with Alaska West Air for some Silver fishing, the western side of the inlet tend to get their silvers first.
+You might look into a flight across the inlet with Alaska West Air for some Silver Salmon fishing, the western side of the inlet tend to get their silvers first.

 Any other questions or anything we can do to help, please let me know.

 MikeMike Brown - Owner of Mossy's Fly Shop in Anchorage, Alaska

 Although flyfishing for King salmon from shore can be an absolute blast, it is best performed on smaller waters.
 The Kenai River is not a good option.
 At the time that you will be visiting, the Kasilof River is the best option.
 It can sometimes be productive from shore.
 We have Japanese friends/guests that come almost every year to fish the Kasilof River from shore.
 It is; however, a labor of love.
 We do also offer a fly-out option for King salmon fly fishing from shore.
 In that case, the two options are the Nushagak River or the Chuit with the Chuit probably being the better option.